 We use a combination of custom-built models and the Energy Policy Simulator (EPS), developed by Energy Innovation, to evaluate the net impacts of scaling back or removing key tech-neutral tax credits.
 For each technology-solar PV, wind, battery storage, nuclear3, and geothermal-policy scenarios are translated into deployment trajectories outside of the EPS.
-These technology-specific pathways are then input into EPS to assess the resulting economic and emissions impacts.
+These technology-specific pathways are then input into the EPS to assess the resulting economic and emissions impacts.

-The analysis evaluates five scenarios, each modeled independently to reflect the isolated effect of a single policy change to the IRA's tech-neutral tax credits.
-These scenarios are designed to align with proposed legislative language or circulating policy drafts.
+The analysis evaluates five scenarios, each modeled independently to reflect the isolated effect of a single provision change to the IRA's tech-neutral tax credits.
+These scenarios reflect provisions in the House-passed reconciliation bill, as well as one hypothetical scenario.
 A detailed explanation of scenario development is included in the Appendix.

 Scenario Description FEOC Entity-Level (Foreign Ownership/Influence) Models restrictions that disqualify projects based on ownership by Foreign Entities of Concern (FEOCs), as defined by statute.
 FEOC Component-Level (Material Assistance) Assesses eligibility restrictions for projects that incorporate components, subcomponents, or critical minerals sourced with material assistance from FEOCs.
 Transferability Removal Simulates a repeal of the transferability provision, which currently allows developers to sell clean energy tax credits to unrelated third parties.
-Early Sunset / Phase Down Models an accelerated phaseout of Sections 45Y and 48E, with credits stepping down from 2029 and ending entirely by 2032.
-Additional Storage Requirement (Hypothetical) Based on a draft policy concept (not included in the Ways & Means text), this scenario requires projects with a capacity factor below 40% to pair with progressively scaled amounts of co-located energy storage beginning in 2028.
+Early Sunset/Phase Down Models an accelerated phaseout or "sunset" of Sections 45Y and 48E, with credits ending entirely in 2029 for most technologies.
+Additional Storage Requirement (Hypothetical) Based on a draft policy concept (not included in the House-passed bill), this scenario requires projects with a capacity factor below 40% to pair with progressively scaled amounts of co-located energy storage beginning in 2028.